Election of the Board

 Elections to elect Board members must be held on the first Tuesday in April each year, according to regulation 5(1) the Legal Profession Uniform Law Application Regulations 2022.

 The Board requests nominations typically in February.
 Eligible legal practitioners may then submit their application using the form Notice of intention to stand – elected Board member.
-(Word doc 61kB)
+(PDF 222kB)

 The notice of intention to stand must be countersigned by a local legal practitioner and submitted to the Board no less than 28 days prior to the date of election.

-Notice of intention to stand, countersigned by a local legal practitioner, must be submitted to the Board at least 28 days prior to the date of election.
-That is by 11.59pm Monday, 3 March 2025.
+The notice of intention to stand must be countersigned by a local legal practitioner and submitted to the Board at least 28 days prior to the date of election.
+That is, by 11.59pm on Monday, 9 March 2026.

 If you wish, you may provide a brief resume (maximum 75 words) with your notice of intention to stand.
-All resumes will be published on the Board’s website for viewing prior to the election and not circulated with the electronic ballot.
+All resumes will be published on the Board’s website for viewing prior to the election, and not circulated with the electronic or physical ballot.

-Nominations can be submitted to the Board, using the attached form (MS Word 61kB), addressing the nomination to ‘Attention: Returning Officer’, through the following methods:
+Nominations can be submitted to the Board using the above form, addressed to ‘Attention: Returning Officer’, via any of the following channels: